What is branding and what makes a brand successful?

-Personal branding is the process in which you establish your brand identity and project yourself as a resource, authority, and thought leader in your niche.
-Your personal brand tells people who you are, what you do, and why you’re the one that can deliver the transformation they seek.
+Branding is the process in which you establish your company (and personal) identity and project yourself as a resource, authority, and thought leader in your niche.
+Your brand tells people who you are, what you do, and why you’re the one that can deliver the transformation they seek.

-Your personal brand is your greatest asset.
-It goes beyond marketing and establishes you as an authority in your space and someone people can trust.
-In a noisy, crowded digital landscape, your personal brand serves as a beacon that makes you stand out as people search for clarity in your area of expertise.
+Your brand is your greatest asset.
+It goes beyond marketing and establishes you as an authority in your space and a thought leader people can trust.
+In a noisy, crowded digital business landscape, your brand serves as a beacon that makes you stand out as people search for clarity in your area of expertise.

-In a world where attention needs to be grabbed in a matter of seconds, making a strong impression with your personal brand can never be ignored or overlooked.
-Your personal brand is what “puts the butts in the seats” and will keep them there as long as you continue to provide value at every juncture.
+Attention is the most valuable commodity in today’s on-demand world, and making a strong impression with your brand can never be ignored or overlooked.
+Your brand is what “puts the butts in the seats” and will keep them there as long as you continue to provide value at every juncture.
 Doing this will help you grow your know/like/trust factor, help you stand out in a crowded space, and generate more opportunities for growth and success.

 Why should I focus on growing my personal brand right now?